Azure/azure-powershell/src/PrivateDns/PrivateDns/help/New-AzPrivateDnsVirtualNetworkLink.md

 ```

 ### -RemoteVirtualNetworkId
-Reference to the remote virtual network.
+The resource id of the virtual network in another tenant.

 ```yaml
 Type: System.String